-In addition, the Company's sales are driven by consumer buying habits in the markets its customers serve, and recently we have seen net organic sales growth driven by the consumers desire for sustainable packaging solutions and increased at home consumption.
+In addition, the Company's sales are driven by consumer buying habits in the markets its customers serve.
+Recently, the Company has seen net organic sales growth driven by the consumers' desire for sustainable packaging solutions and increased at home consumption.
 Changes in consumer dietary habits and preferences, increases in the costs of living, unemployment rates, access to credit markets, as well as other macroeconomic factors, may negatively affect consumer spending behavior.
 New product introductions and promotional activity by the Company's customers and the Company's introduction of new packaging products also impact its sales.

 Debt Obligations.
-The Company had an aggregate principal amount of \$3,788 million of outstanding debt obligations as of June 30, 2021.
+The Company had an aggregate principal amount of \$4,154 million of outstanding debt obligations as of September 30, 2021.
 This debt has consequences for the Company, as it requires a portion of cash flow from operations to be used for the payment of principal and interest, exposes the Company to the risk of increased interest rates and may restrict the Company's ability to obtain additional financing.
-Covenants in the Company's Fourth Amended and Restated Credit Agreement (as amended by the Incremental Facility Amendment) (the "Current Credit Agreement") and the indentures governing the 4.875% Senior Notes due 2022, 4.125% Senior Notes due 2024, 0.821% Senior Notes due 2024, 1.512% Senior Notes due 2026, 4.75% Senior Notes due 2027, 3.50% Senior Notes due 2028 and 3.50% Senior Notes due 2029 (the "Indentures") may, among other things, restrict the ability of the Company to dispose of assets, incur guarantee obligations, prepay other indebtedness, repurchase stock, pay dividends, make other restricted payments and make acquisitions or other investments.
-The Current Credit Agreement also requires compliance with a maximum consolidated leverage ratio and a minimum consolidated interest coverage ratio.
+Covenants in the Company's Fourth Amended and Restated Credit Agreement and the indentures governing the 4.875% Senior Notes due 2022, 4.125% Senior Notes due 2024, 0.821% Senior Notes due 2024, 1.512% Senior Notes due 2026, 4.75% Senior Notes due 2027, 3.50% Senior Notes due 2029 (the "Indentures") may, among other things, restrict the ability of the Company to dispose of assets, incur guarantee obligations, prepay other indebtedness, repurchase stock, pay dividends, make other restricted payments and make acquisitions or other investments.
+The Fourth Amended and Restated Credit Agreement also requires compliance with a maximum consolidated leverage ratio and a minimum consolidated interest coverage ratio.
 The Company's ability to comply in future periods with the financial covenants will depend on its ongoing financial and operating performance, which in turn will be subject to many other factors, many of which are beyond the Company's control.
 See "Covenant Restrictions" in "Financial Condition, Liquidity and Capital Resources" for additional information regarding the Company's debt obligations.

-The debt and the restrictions under the Current Credit Agreement and the Indentures could limit the Company's flexibility to respond to changing market conditions and competitive pressures.
+The debt and the restrictions under the Fourth Amended and Restated Credit Agreement and the Indentures could limit the Company's flexibility to respond to changing market conditions and competitive pressures.
 The outstanding debt obligations and the restrictions may also leave the Company more vulnerable to a downturn in general economic conditions or its business, or unable to carry out capital expenditures that are necessary or important to its growth strategy and productivity improvement programs.

-OVERVIEW OF SECOND QUARTER 2021 RESULTS
+OVERVIEW OF THIRD QUARTER 2021 RESULTS